 |Severe Winter, 2,500 sq. ft.||2.5|

 Have any more questions on how to save money on heating, or on how to heat your home with wood?
-Just email us at email@example.com.
-Want to learn more about what makes Catalyst so efficient?
-Check out our blog on smart efficiency here and learn how much you could save on home heating.
+Just email us at [email protected].